JoseQuintas/hwgui/samples/Readme.txt

     in directory "utils/designer".

 6.)
 Resources compiled into exe files:
-    To avaiod trouble with missing resource files, use the conversion of them into hex value.
+    To avoid trouble with missing resource files, use the conversion of them into hex value.
     See instructions in utils/bincnt/Readme.txt
-    An alternative method is to use the "Binary Container Manager" to collect all resource file in one database.
+    An alternative method is to use the "Binary Container Manager" to collect all resource files in one database.